OPEC+ cuts to tighten Mideast crude supply to Asia, Europe, cut refiners' profits

 "In essence, the purpose of this massive surprise production cut is mainly to regain market pricing power," the Chinese trader said.

-(Reporting by Muyu Xu and Florence Tan in Singapore, Joyce Lee in Seoul, Andrew Hayley in Beijing, Mohi Narayan in New Delhi and Yuka Obayashi in Tokyo; Editing by Sonali Paul, Kirsten Donovan)
+(Reporting by Muyu Xu and Florence Tan in Singapore, Joyce Lee in Seoul, Andrew Hayley in Beijing, Mohi Narayan in New Delhi; Editing by Sonali Paul)

 ((Florence.Tan@thomsonreuters.com; Reuters Messaging: florence.tan.thomsonreuters.com@reuters.net))